A Word of Warning to Young and Sensitive Readers:

 “Will you be quiet!”
 Nib scolded him in a whisper.
 Then she asked Saffron, “You must be very brave, to be out hunting for dragons all by yourself.”

 “Not really.
 Cyclopes hunt anythin’.
-‘Fraid of nothing.”
+‘Fraid of nuttin’.”

 It was true.
 The Cyclops tribes were feared especially because they would hunt and eat anything and everything except for their own kind.
 They were known for wasting nothing and running away from no prey regardless of the odds of becoming prey themselves.
 It was their nature, rather than bravery.
-They were born fearless.
+They were born fearless and raised to stay fearless —or so it was said.

 “I’m not ha-ha prey,” Horus mumbled bitterly.